OpenChargingCloud/ChargyDesktopApp/documentation/SoftwareArchitecture.md

 experience, to help him evaluate the correctness of the charging process and to support him when something seems to be wrong.

-## Data Flow
+## Architecture

-The following describes the data flow and the actors.
+The following architecture describes the entities, actors and data flows.

 ![](DataFlow.svg)